Philadelphia DA Larry Krasner Defends Office's Covering Of Police Wall Of Remembrance Following Backlash

 “He’s citing a law.
 He’s hiding behind the grand jury stuff, I understand that.
 But you don’t cover that.
 If that is the case, you do it somewhere else,” McNesby said.

-Roh then tweeted the word “unlike” with links to news stories about Philly police officers facing charges.READ MORE: Pennsylvania Journal Newspaper Featuring Ben Franklin's 'Unite Or Die' Logo Up For Auction
+Roh then tweeted the word “unlike” with links to news stories about Philly police officers facing charges.READ MORE: 4 Arrested After Shooting Inside Airbnb In Point Breeze Leads To Police Chase, Ends In Crash

 Philadelphia Police Commissioner Danielle Outlaw also weighed in, tweeting at the DA’s spokesperson: “A simple ‘it was temporary’ would have sufficed.”